9 Essential Travel Safety Devices You Need to Pack

 4. Personal safety alarm

 A personal safety alarm protects you by making a loud sound when activated.
 It will get the attention of anyone in the area and likely scare off your attacker.
-This particular alarm also features a whistle, which you can use in the event of a battery failure.

-The great thing about personal alarms is that they are not weapons and can’t be used against you.
 That’s what makes them one of the best women’s self-defense products for travel.
 Plus, unlike for weapons or mace, there are no TSA restrictions about bringing an alarm on an airplane.

 To activate, you just have to press the button.
 Clip this alarm to a belt loop, a neck lanyard, or your purse or backpack to ensure it’s always within easy reach.